A published folklorist, Pollyanna enjoys writing about hidden histories, folk customs, and things that go bump in the night.

 That in the channel strays;

 Bill Gwilliam records how the rivers Wye, Ystwyth, and Severn chose their routes to the sea , for all three of these rivers have their sources in the high Welsh plateau known as the Elenydd.

-The first of the sisters, and most hasty, decided that she would take the shortest and most direct route.
+The first of the sisters, and the least patient, decided that she would take the shortest and most direct route.
 She made her way down the mountains in a westerly direction.
 Reaching the sea before the others, she became known as Ystwyth.

 The second sister was not so hasty as Ystwyth.
 She enjoyed the landscape, and journeyed through the Welsh valleys and forested vales of Herefordshire.
-She came second in dipping her toes in the salty waters of the sea, and became known as Wye.
+She came second, dipping her toes in the salty waters of the sea after her sister, and became known as Wye.

 The third sister had no desire to rush.
 She had Ystwyth's taste for exploring the landscape around her, but she also wished to visit the fairest cities of the kingdom and see the wonders of men.
 She became known as Severn.

 In twisted braids of lilies knitting